 Wipedown 1-2-3 contains 3 packets.
 The first uses 5.25% sodium hypochlorite, the second contains 2% sodium thiosulfate, and the third contains 70% alcohol.
 While this product has the most effective concentration of sodium hypochlorite, the inclusion of the separate alcohol pad is not needed for spills encountered by nurses outside of the compounding area.
 While PDFs are on their website, you must have a login to view them.
 The company website does not list the drugs that can be neutralized by the product.

 Designed for decontamination, HD Clean can help remove hazardous drugs from surfaces.
 Unlike the above products, it does not contain sodium hypochlorite and is therefore not corrosive and is devoid of the identifiable bleach odor.
 Their website lists 5 HDs that can be effectively removed with the wipes.

 Ready to use packets are convenient but are designed for use in pharmacies where biologic safety cabinets used for compounding have a relatively small surface area (~10-12 square feet).
 For daily Infusion Department decontamination, or for spills occurring at the bedside where the affected area could be significantly larger since spills on floors tend to run in rivulets depending on how level the floor is and how well it is waxed, packets are impractical.
 A 10 foot by 10 foot spill would require multiple wipes and a great deal of time, labor and cost.

-Another product commonly used before and after compounding is PeridoxRTU.
-While not as noxious as sodium hypochlorite, it does have a strong acetic acid (vinegar) odor and is classified as a sporicidal agent.
+Another product commonly used before and after compounding is PeridoxRTU which is classified as a sporicidal agent.
+While not as noxious as sodium hypochlorite, it does have a strong acetic acid (vinegar) odor.
 The company has a list of the 6 HDs that are removed, which can be found here.
 It is safe for a variety of surfaces, although this list has not been harmonized with the leading pump manufacturers.